-The coursework is set up into seven, two-week long components which cover the essential knowledge of daily work as a paralegal and important areas of legal work involved in professional duties.
+The coursework is set up into seven, two-week-long components which cover the essential knowledge of daily work as a paralegal and important areas of legal work involved in professional duties.
 Students can also expect to learn the technical tools used in work as a paralegal as well as advanced research and analysis skills as well as the fundamentals of legal writing.
 Completion of the program prepares students with legal skills used in litigation, real estate law, business law, as well as many other career opportunities for professionals with paralegal skills.

 What Degree Does A Paralegal Need?

-You can get started in your paralegal career with as little as an undergraduate certificate, which is the program which requires the least amount of credits to complete.
+You can get started in your paralegal career with as little as an undergraduate certificate, which is the program that requires the least amount of credits to complete.
 You can often get your undergraduate certificate in a year or less depending upon the institution.
 While this may gain entry-level work in the legal field, employers may prefer that those they hire have a degree.